rjfuhrman42/game-list-app/README.md

 ### `node server.js`

-Starts the server by the app calls to.
+Starts the server which handles API calls and database queries.

 ### `npm start`